 A concise summary of the equipment you will need to create an audio production that consists of a voiceover blended with music.

-Using a microphone correctly – essential voiceover techniques
+Using a microphone correctly – professional narration techniques

 Even the best microphones in the world will yield poor quality recordings unless they are used properly.